-Whereas most Graduate Assistant positions are not posted by a hiring unit but rather by an individual researcher / Principal Investigator, in those cases where a hiring unit posts multiple GA positions the following will apply.
-Where all other factors and qualifications are equal, preference will be provided to an applicant who is a member of an Employment Equity group.
+5.04.5 Whereas most Graduate Assistant positions are not posted by a hiring unit but rather by an individual researcher / Principal Investigator, in those cases where a hiring unit posts multiple GA positions the following will apply.
+Where all other factors and qualifications are equal, preference will be provided to an applicant who self-identifies as a member of one or more an Equity Groups.